Spanish Beginner? Read THIS article first!

-¡Te felicito!
-(Congratulations!)
-Estás en el camino correcto.
-(You’re on the right track!)
-AND en este artículo (in this article), you will discover 4 things to keep in mind when you’re just starting!
+Congratulations!
+You’re on the right track!
+AND in this article, you will discover 4 things to keep in mind when you’re just starting!
+This is Spanish for beginners 101!

 1. Start with the best method right away!